List of members of the Philippine House of Representatives expelled, removed, or suspended

 The following is a list of members of the Philippine House of Representatives who were expelled, censured, removed, (Note: Excluding those who were removed through a voluntary act (i.e. resignation).) and suspended.

 Expelled representatives

 The House of Representatives can remove an erring member through a two-thirds majority vote according to Section 143 of its rules.
-Arnolfo Teves Jr. is the sole representative to have been removed through this manner.
+Arnolfo Teves Jr. is the first representative to have been removed through this manner.
+On June 2, 2026, the House also ousted Kiko Barzaga.